 Once the RFI has been completed and submitted, the Connect Team can start to create your Mimecast account.
 Your Technical Point of Contact is prompted periodically to complete the form, if they haven't.

 You must specify the contact details of a Technical Point of Contact, and an emergency contact.
-These details are added to our contacts database, and used to contact you when a Mimecast event occurs that requires your attention.
-These contacts are also able to log support cases and request system changes.
-The email address of the Technical Point of Contact is also used to create the first Mimecast Administrator account.
+These details will be used to contact you when a Mimecast event occurs that requires your attention.
+Additionally, the email address of the Technical Point of Contact is also used to create the first Mimecast Administrator account.

 It is vital Mimecast Support is informed immediately when the details for one of these contacts changes.